Colourful Carath\'eodory's Theorem plus a constraint: Zero-avoiding complexes, its Alexander duals and induced sub-complexes

 of the open set $\mathscr{B}\langle A(U)\rangle\cap \mathscr{B}(A(V-U))$ of the sphere $S(\E)$.
 Now, the Nerve theorem~\cite[Cor.\,4G.3]{Hatcher2002} evidently implies the following claim.

 \begin{lemma} Let $V$ be a finite set and let $A\colon \Delta_V\longrightarrow\E$ be an affine map such that $A(V)\subseteq S(\E)$.
 If $U\subseteq V$ and $0\notin\conv(A(V-U))$, then

 \end{lemma}

-Next, we apply the previous Lemma~\ref{lem : topology of induced sub-complexes 03 } in several situations getting better insight in the topology of the induced sub-complex $\CC_A^*[U]$.
+Next, we apply the previous Lemma~\ref{lem : topology of induced sub-complexes 03 } in several situations, thereby gaining better insight in the topology of the induced sub-complex $\CC_A^*[U]$.
 We start with a general observation about the connectivity of the induced sub-complex.

 \begin{lemma} Let $V$ be a finite set and let $A\colon \Delta_V\longrightarrow\E$ be an affine map such that $A(V)\subseteq S(\E)$.
 If $U\subseteq V$ and $0\notin\conv(A(V-U))$, then for every integer $i\leq |U|-\dim(\E)-2$ and every coefficient $R$-module $M$ it holds that